There is a whole lot of bullchip being promoted about pet microchips.

 Here are some common bullchips about pet microchips:

 Bullchip 1: A microchip is the size of a grain of rice.
+It is sometime said to be smaller than a grain of rice.
 Some will say approximately and they will give you a picture, where that is clearly not true.
 Various standard pet microchips are reported to be from 11 to 13 mm in length.
 Half an inch is 12.7 mm.
 Pet microchips are significantly larger than an average grain of rice.

 Bullchip 2: A microchip is injected just beneath the skin (subcutaneously) and implant causes little pain.
 The implant technique has become more invasive to address implant migration failures, calling for injecting microchips into the subcutaneous tissues using specially designed syringes, intentionally causing inflammatory response for the production of scar tissue.
 Inflammatory responses continue until scar tissue is formed around the chip.
 Studies on horses are used as the basis for short (three days) inflammatory response claims, while procedures are done on pets including small kittens and puppies.
 Humans are reporting swelling and bruising at the time of implant, two to four weeks for scar tissue to form and itching and pinching sensations for up to two years.